zrlay/dj-braintree/docs/cookbook.rst

 Adding a custom plan that is outside of stripe
 -----------------------------------------------

 Sometimes you want a custom plan for per-customer billing.
 Or perhaps you are providing a special free-for-open-source plan.
-In which case, `djstripe.settings.PLAN_CHOICES` is your friend:
+In which case, `djbraintree.settings.PLAN_CHOICES` is your friend:

 .. code-block:: python